ChilliWorks/ChilliSource/readme.md

 ChilliSource v2.2.0
 ====================

 ChilliSource is an open source, cross-platform game engine designed by game developers for game developers.
-It is completely free to use, released under the MIT License.
+It is completely free to use (now and forever), released under the MIT License.

 |               | iOS           | Android       | Windows
 | ------------- |:-------------:|:-------------:|:-------------:|